cloud-sniper/cloud-sniper/README.md

 # Cloud Sniper : Detection-as-code platform

-Cloud Sniper is a platform designed to manage Cloud Security Operations.
-It is intended to respond to security incidents by accurately analyzing and correlating cloud artifacts.
-It is meant to be used as a Cloud Security Operations platform to detect and remediate security incidents by showing a complete visibility of the company's cloud security posture.
+Cloud Sniper is a comprehensive platform meticulously designed to streamline Cloud Security Operations.
+It swiftly responds to security incidents by analyzing and correlating cloud artifacts, ensuring a holistic view of the company's cloud security posture.

-We are presenting a centralized Incident and Response platform, which executes automatic actions, by learning from the analysts' expert knowledge.
-To do it, only native cloud artifacts and open source technologies are implemented.
-In this way, the community can extend the project with different security use cases.
+Serving as a centralized Incident and Response hub, our platform executes automatic actions, leveraging cloud native artifacts and open-source technologies.
+This approach empowers the community to enrich the project with diverse security use cases.

-Cloud Sniper receives and processes security feeds, providing an automatic response mechanism to protect the cloud infrastructure.
-To detect attackers' advanced TTPs, Cloud Sniper Analytics module correlates IOCs providing enhanced security findings to the security analyst.
+Efficiently processing security feeds, Cloud Sniper autonomously safeguards the cloud infrastructure.
+Its Analytics module correlates Indicators of Compromise (IOCs) to unveil attacker tactics, techniques, and procedures (TTPs), furnishing analysts with enhanced security findings.

-With this platform, you get a complete and comprehensive management system of the security incidents.
-At the same time, an advanced security analyst can integrate Cloud Sniper with external forensic or incident-and-response tools to ingest new security feeds.
-The platform automatically deploys and provides cloud-based integration with all native resources, in a fully modularized manner, making it very easy to extend for the community.
+Users access a comprehensive incident management system through Cloud Sniper.
+Advanced security analysts seamlessly integrate external forensic or incident-and-response tools to ingest new security feeds.
+The platform deploys and integrates with native cloud resources in a fully modularized manner, facilitating easy extension by the community.

-The system is currently available for AWS, but it is to be extended to others cloud platforms.
+Currently available for AWS, our system is poised for expansion to other cloud platforms.

 ## Features